deepin-community/rustc/src/doc/rustc-dev-guide/src/ty.md

 [span]: https://doc.rust-lang.org/nightly/nightly-rustc/rustc_span/struct.Span.html

 **Example: `fn foo(x: &u32) -> &u32`** In addition, HIR might have information left out.
-This type `&u32` is incomplete, since in the full rust type there is actually a lifetime, but we didn’t need to write those lifetimes.
+This type `&u32` is incomplete, since in the full Rust type there is actually a lifetime, but we didn’t need to write those lifetimes.
 There are also some elision rules that insert information.
 The result may look like  `fn foo<'a>(x: &'a u32) -> &'a u32`.